Accessibility on the IT Website

 Listing Headings and Links: The most important content is at the beginning of the web page and web content is structured with headings and meaningful HTML code.
 This allows users to create lists of headings or links to skim the page if using a screen reader and helps assistive devices to understand and process the content.
 Northwestern IT also uses web Accessible Rich Internet Applications (ARIA) landmarks to assist with screen reader navigation.

 Using the Keyboard: Pressing the Tab key after a page has loaded provides skip links to the main navigation and content area.
 Most elements which are clickable are outlined when accessed using the Tab key.

 Access keys are not defined to avoid interference with key combinations already defined by an assistive device.

-Explaining content: On the majority of web pages on the NUIT website, brief descriptions are attached to each image which can be easily read by a screen reader or if the user has chosen to turn off images.
+Explaining content: On the majority of web pages on the Northwestern IT website, brief descriptions are attached to each image which can be easily read by a screen reader or if the user has chosen to turn off images.

 When a screen reader comes across content which is visually grouped together, or content which uses icons or other images, additional text is made available to screen readers to explain the content or images.